danrusu/java-assisted-testing/README.md

 `"There are two ways of constructing a software design:
 One way is to make it so simple that there are obviously no deficiencies, and the other way is to make it so complicated that there are no obvious deficiencies.
-The first method is far more difficult."` *- C. A. R. Hoare -*
+The first method is far more difficult."` *-- C. A. R. Hoare*